ManavMalhotra/NoteMesh/README.md

 - Feedback functionality to collect user opinions and suggestions for improvement
 - Deploying on a cloud platform such as Digital Ocean or AWS for better scalability, availability, and performance.

 We hope you enjoy using Note Mesh and find it useful for your note-taking needs.
-If you have any questions, comments, or feedback, please feel free to contact us at notemesh@gmail.com.

 Thank you for your support!